 Cruise Industry Restart Demands

-For decades, the cruise industry’s business practices have put the environment, climate, social fabric, economic integrity, and public health of coastal communities, passengers, crew, and ecosystems at risk.
-In addition, most governments have refused to enact strong regulations for the cruise industry, ignored the ongoing damage the industry does to communities and the environment, or have caved to industry pressure to develop their pristine resources for industry profit.
-Friends of the Earth US has demanded clean cruising for the past two decades and has issued our semi-annual Cruise Ship Report Card since 2009.
-The latest tragic example of the cruise industry’s negligence is the industry’s recent mishandling of the COVID-19 pandemic—exposing the industry’s ongoing willingness to put its profits over protecting public health and the environment.
+For decades, the cruise industry’s business practices have put the environment, climate, social fabric, economic integrity, and public health of coastal communities, passengers, crew, and coastal and marine ecosystems at risk.
+In addition, most governments have either refused to enact strong regulations for the cruise industry or have ignored the ongoing damage the industry does to communities and the environment.
+Friends of the Earth US has been demanding clean cruising for the past two decades and has been issuing our semi-annual Cruise Ship Report Card since 2009.
+The ongoing tragic example of the cruise industry’s negligence is the industry’s mishandling of the COVID-19 pandemic in 2020—exposing the industry’s ongoing willingness to put its profits over protecting public health and the environment.
+The disregard for public and environmental health continues with the recent restart of the cruise industry in the US in 2021.
 Without legally binding regulations, the cruise industry will continue to pollute and threaten public health at will.
-With the industry almost completely halted due to the COVID-19 crisis, Friends of the Earth sets out the following demands before the cruise industry should resume its operations in the United States.
+With the industry emerging from the COVID-19 crisis, Friends of the Earth sets out the following demands for the cruise industry as it resumes its operations in the United States and worldwide.

 #1 Self-determination & Regulation: Commit to respect frontline communities’ universal right to self-determination and halt all lobbying to gain influence and weaken or halt regulations.